bahmanshams/waterbearlang.github.io/_posts/2015-11-25-Making_A_Game.md

 Now hit run and press `w` and `s` and see player 1 fly up and down.

-You'll want to do the same thing for `player 2`, but pick differnt keys.
+You'll want to do the same thing for `player 2`, but pick different keys.
 I used the `up` and `down` keys.

 ![MovingPlayer2_1]({{ site.baseurl }}/images/makingAGame/MovingPlayer2_1.png)